qwaneu/qwaneu.github.io/_drafts/warmups-drawing-circles.md

 <aside>
 <h3>Come see us at XP Days Benelux this week</h3>
-<p>Attend this workshop and share your warmup with us!
+<p>Attend [the warmups workshop](https://www.propile.xpdaysbenelux.org/public/session/view/9dlCQJPzPzfHIvn4SDxQ) and share your warmup with us!
 There are still tickets for XP Days, there is a great line up of sessions and attendees.</p>
 <p></p>
 <div>
 <a href="https://www.tickettailor.com/events/xpdaysbenelux/862353#">Buy tickets</a>